equinor/ops-actions/docs/best-practices.md

 - Don't create reusable workflows containing a single step.
   This adds unnecessary complexity to the workflow chain.

+- Workflows should be dependent on source code, e.g. using the `actions/checkout` or `actions/download-artifact` actions.

+  For workflows that don't depend on source code, consider using another automation system instead, for example [Azure Automation](https://learn.microsoft.com/en-us/azure/automation/overview) for automating tasks in Azure.

 - Don't create conditionals based on the event that triggered the workflow, for example:

   ```yaml